 Design is an important part of a potager.
 The design should not only be aesthetically pleasing to the gardener, but should also be convenient for the chef to harvest from.

 Many potager gardens are well defined by perimeter hardscaping.
+Hardscaping refers to all the non-plant parts of the garden that are constructed, including walls, paths, trellises, and patios.
 Growing areas are often in raised beds or slightly raised mounds to get the plants up off ground level.
 The perimeter of the growing area may be edged with wooden boards, bricks, river rocks, or formal stonework.

 Paths are used heavily in potager garden design.
 Paths between growing areas are often made of a durable surface such as crushed rocks or gravel.
 The passageways and growing areas of potager gardens are often arranged in a pattern that looks interesting from an aerial point of view.